mainsail-crew/mainsail/docs/setup-guide/mainsail.md

 # /etc/nginx/conf.d/upstreams.conf

 upstream apiserver {
-    #edit your api port here
+    #if you need to change your api port, edit it here
     ip_hash;
     server 127.0.0.1:7125;
 }

 upstream mjpgstreamer {
-    #edit your webcam port here
+    #if you need to change your webcam port, edit it here
     ip_hash;
     server 127.0.0.1:8081;
 }